On this tour, you’ll be accompanied from start to finish by one of our exceptional Journey Latin America tour leaders

 Clothing and special equipment

 For day-to-day wear you should go prepared to encounter all seasons.
-Both warm clothing and a sun hat are essential at altitude; a light fleece jacket and a Gore-Tex (or similar) outer shell makes a good combination.
-Trousers, skirt or shorts made from light, quick-drying synthetic materials work well.
+Warm clothing is essential at altitude, especially at night so make sure you pack appropriately.
+Trousers, skirt or shorts made from light, quick-drying synthetic materials work well during the day.
 If you plan to eat in smart restaurants, although clothing is not formal (no need for jacket and tie), something quite smart would be appropriate.
 Strong, comfortable footwear is essential and you should bring insect repellent, sun block and sun glasses.
 You might want to take swimwear for the hot springs.

 Due to luggage restrictions on the train to Machu Picchu, you will leave the bulk of your baggage in the Sacred Valley, which will be waiting for you on your return to Cusco.
 You can take up to 5kgs per person on the train.
 An overnight holdall is recommended to separate your luggage for the time spent away.